 Known as a contract research organisation (CRO), Icon provides specialised services in clinical trial management for pharmaceutical and biotechnology companies.

-The increasing complexity and regulatory requirements of clinical trial management is forcing pharmaceutical and biotechnology companies all over the world to seek the help of specialist CROs such as Icon.
+The increasing complexity and regulatory requirements of clinical trial management are forcing pharmaceutical and biotechnology companies all over the world to seek the help of specialist CROs such as Icon.
 Icon’s global footprint and broad strengths in clinical management make it one of only a few companies qualified to provide these services.
 Growth is being driven by this increased shift to outsourcing, the increase in drugs being tested and larger trials required by regulatory bodies such as the FDA.

 The value proposition is strong, as these alternative parts cost 20%-50% less than new parts and have been growing in popularity with auto repair shops and insurers.
 LKQ is the only nationwide distributor of these parts in the US and is growing its footprint in Europe.
 We believe LKQ can grow strongly over the next few years with minimum impact from the economic cycle.